Help & Tutorial

 - Type - Sailing boat, motorboat, catamaran, etc.

-- Cruise Speed - Your typical passage speed in knots
+- Cruise Speed - Typical passage speed (knots)

-- Fuel Capacity & Consumption - For range calculations
+- Fuel Capacity & Consumption - Enables range calculations

-- Displacement & Waterline Length - For personalized comfort ratings
+- Displacement & Waterline Length - Required for personalized comfort ratings (Ted Brewer Comfort Ratio)

-- Air Draft - For bridge clearance planning
+- Air Draft - For bridge and cable clearance

 2. Create a New Passage